Reaparr/Docs/src/content/faq/index.md

 always looking forward to the next awesome project.
 But if you're secretly hoping for more updates on Reaparr, then you might not want to hire me ;-)

-## Where can I find the log files?

-Logs are stored in mounted Docker volume `/Config/Logs`.